The title says it all: this post is all about the best small kitchen organization ideas.

-Although my preference is the weave pantry baskets, white plastic ones are more convenient for some items.
-Also, I have to admit; the plastic ones are a little more affordable.
+Although I prefer the weave pantry baskets, white plastic ones are more convenient for some items.
+Also, I have to admit that the plastic ones are a little more affordable.

 Am I the only one slightly shocked at the price of those weave pantry baskets?
-I’ve looked around, and it seems that the price is “normal.”
+I’ve looked around, and the price is “normal.”

 Cabinet organization ideas

 Even in my tiny kitchen, I have 5 cabinets.
 One is smaller than the other, but still.
 Either how it’s great to make the most of that space.

 You really need to think this through in a small kitchen, and I feel your cabinets are one of the best ways to get super organized and maximize space.

-The below is a great example of how you can use clear bins to organize your pasta, rice, cereal, oats, nuts, and so on.
-It truly is so much better than just keeping everything in the packaging it came in.
+Below is a great example of how you can use clear bins to organize your pasta, rice, cereal, oats, nuts, etc. It truly is better than just keeping everything in the packaging it came in.

-If you have between 5-10 cabinet staples, you use them every day.
+If you have between 5-10 cabinet staples, you use them daily.
 Naturally, you place those at the front.

 These stackable containers are perfect for smaller food—for example, lentils, quinoa, small beans, etc.

-I mostly use these containers to store my porridge toppings, for example, chia seed, hemp seed, goji berries, cocoa nibs, and so on.
-The health freaks amongst us surely know what I mean. 🙂
+I mostly use these containers to store my porridge toppings, such as chia seed, hemp seed, goji berries, cocoa nibs, etc. The health freaks amongst us surely know what I mean. 🙂

 I love this turntable more than I had expected.
-Although it’s for snacks, I keep my spices and sauces in there.
+Although it’s for snacks, I keep my spices and sauces there.

 It is convenient if you have small cabinets and don’t always want to look for everything for 10 minutes.